bblearner/dicedb-mcp/README.md

 - SET a key-value pair in DiceDB.
 - DEL one or more keys from DiceDB.
 - INCR the integer value of a key by one.
+- DECR the integer value of a key by one.

 ## Installation